weiping-playnext/Zenject/Documentation/Signals.md

 1. The order that the signal handler is triggered in is not always predictable when compared to normal update logic inside ITickables or MonoBehaviour.Update

-For example, let's say you have a clas
+For example, let's say you have a Camera class

 For example, you might have a class Foo that updates its state in Foo.Tick.
 Then Foo might also subscribe to a signal that affects this same state.
 This signal could be fired at any point during the frame, both before and after the Foo.Tick method gets called.